sroehling/FutureBudget/Retirement Simulator/AppStoreReleaseChecklist.md

 ## Create a Release Build

-  1. Clean the build folder - In Xcode, with the option key pressed, select "Product->Clean" from the menu.
+  1. Clean the build folder - In Xcode, with the option key pressed, select "Product->Clean Build Folder" from the menu.
+This is done by also selecting the option key before accessing the "Product" menu.

   2. In the build scheme, make sure "FutureBudget > iOS Device" is selected.
 Otherwise, the Archive menu items will likely be greyed out.

   3. Edit the Build Settings for the Project and the Target(s) to use the Distribution code signing.
+     1. Select the top-level "FutureBudget" project file from the XCode file list pane.
+     2. Select "FutureBudget" from the Targets list.
+     3. Select the "Build Settings" tab.
-In the code signing section, change the settings for the release build to Distribution.
+     4. In the "Code Signing" section, change the "Code Signing Identity" settings for the release build to "iPhone Distribution".

   4. In XCode, select "Product -> Archive".
 XCode should build the archive and create an entry for it in Organizer.